jeyries/jeyries.github.io/_posts/2018-11-10-primers-pokemon.md

 date: 2018-11-10
 ---

+PROBLEM: In the first generation of Pokemon, there are 164 different attacks.
+Each Pokemon can learn a number of attacks.
+As a Pokemon trainer, you want to be the team of 6 Pokemon whose union of attacks they can learn is maximum.

 # The problem

 Located here: [http://primers.xyz/3](http://primers.xyz/3).
 The website is in french, here is a quick translation :